 The Government no longer report in levels.
 You will be told if your child is

 - Working towards the expected standard

 - Working at the expected standard

 - Working at greater depth towards the expected standard

-If you need any further clarification on this matter please speak to a member of staff.
-Information about the School test results is available on the website.
+(If you need any further clarification on this matter please speak to a member of staff).

-School and Local Community Links
+School and the local Community